 Research on extra-functional application behavior:

-- ReNeXT (2015-, ongoing): Dynamic modeling of extra-functional behavior on reconfigurable platforms.
+- ReNeXT (2015-2016): Dynamic modeling of extra-functional behavior on reconfigurable platforms.
 In partnership with Thales Netherlands.

 - ADVANCE (2009-2011): Asynchronous and Dynamic Virtualisation through performance ANalysis to support Concurrency Engineering.